vitac-brentn/ai-quiz/README.md

 3. The game should be hosted by a Docker container, which when running listens on the HTTP/HTTPS ports.

-4. The game's back-end code, running in the container, should be Python 3.
+4. The game's back-end code, running in the container, should be Python 3, using FastAPI for the web framework with FastAPI's built-in SessionMiddleware for signed cookie-based session management.
+FastAPI's StaticFiles should be used to serve frontend assets and cached images.
+Card images should be downloaded from S3 to a local cache on application startup for better performance.

 5. The game's front-end code, running in the player's browser, should use Tailwind for CSS.
 It needs to be mobile-friendly (work in a phone-sized form factor).